Actify

 The Soft Launch (Week 1)

-Don't announce a "program."
-Don't send a company-wide email.
-Instead, personally invite 4–6 people to one specific activity.
-Make it a walking meeting or a coffee run.
-The goal is to create a first story — something people talk about.
-The rest of the company should hear about it through word of mouth, not HR announcements.
+Don't announce a 'program.'
+Personally invite 4–6 people to one specific activity — a walking meeting or a coffee run.
+The goal is creating a first story that spreads by word of mouth, not an HR announcement.
+The rest of the company should hear about it from coworkers, not a newsletter.

 DM template